-Only the Participation Type, Title, First, Middle and Last name, and Indigenous status of the participants from Question B1 will appear in the PDF version of this form provided to assessors but may be shared with other Commonwealth Entities.
+Note: Only the Participation Type, Title, First, Middle and Last name of the participants from Question B1 will appear in the PDF version of this form provided to assessors.
+All other information will not be provided to assessors but may be shared with other Commonwealth Entities.
 All information contained in Part B is visible to the Administering Organisation on this application.